Biblioranking fundamental physics: Rankings groups

-Concerning the time evolution, we compute the percentage of individual citations received by papers written within any given year by each institute.
-The black curve in fig.\fig{countries} shows the time-dependence of the contribution of the top institution, CERN.
+The black curve in \fig{countries} shows the time-dependence of the contribution of the top institution, CERN.
 It reached a maximum around 1965 (12\% of world-wide individual citations to 1965 papers have been given to CERN authors) and declined stabilising to $\approx2\%$.
-All main historical institutions show a similar trend, due to the fact that, around 1970, fundamental physics was concentrated in a few institutions, and later became more distributed (especially in theoretical physics).
+All main historical institutions show a similar trend, due to the fact that, until 1970, fundamental physics was concentrated in a few institutions, and later became more distributed (especially in theoretical physics).
 Half of the impact, quantified using individual citations, was produced in the 12 top institutions in 1970, in 22 in 1980, 42 in 1990, 80 in 2000 and 160 now.
 As a consequence the relative impact of the top institutions declined.
 Among the new institutions, Perimeter and IPMU reached very high positions.